What makes you a better record label?

 The music business doesn’t do any favors for the independent artist or band.
 Even smaller independent labels operate like the "Big Guys".
 Our approach is simple; create good music and allow the artist(s) to earn their fair share.
 Music labels, large and small, use confusing contracts and confounding revenue models.
 They try to keep the artist(s) under extended contracts and find ways to pull money away from the artist.

-We have simple terms, don't control the artist through 360 contracts, and work as a team to promote the music.
+We have simple terms, allow the artist to make as much as possible and work as a team to promote the music.
 It's not just the artist's reputation that is being built, it is also our reputation.
 We take pride in everything we do.

 Tell me more about the process.